-Students who are at least 21 years old may possess alcoholic beverages for their own use in their residence hall room, but public display of excessive amounts of alcohol containers is prohibited.

-Students who are at least 21 years old may consume alcoholic beverages in their residence room and the residence room of other 21-year-olds, except for any provisions noted above.
+- 5. All halls with first-year students are designated as alcohol-free residence areas.
+No alcohol is permitted under any circumstances in these halls or rooms. - 6.
+Students who are at least 21 years old may possess alcoholic beverages for their own use in their residence hall rooms, but public display of excessive amounts of alcohol containers is prohibited. - 7.
+Students who are at least 21 years old may consume alcoholic beverages in their residence rooms and the residence rooms of other 21-year-olds, except for any provisions noted above. - 8.
 Students who are at least 21 years old, who are members of an organization with a residential house may consume alcohol within the confines of their residential house and deck/porch.